 (7) If the applicant consents to this in their application for admission to studies, a positive decision on their admission to the studies may be delivered to them through the USB electronic information system.
 In other cases, the decision is served by a postal operator.

-(8) If the applicant fails to attend the entrance examination without providing a written excuse or their excuse is not accepted, they are deemed to have failed a basic condition for admission to studies.
+(8) If the applicant fails to attend the entrance examination without providing a written excuse or their excuse is not accepted, they fail a basic condition for admission to studies.

-(9) An applicant who fails to certify the required facts constituting a condition of admission to studies in due time or within the prescribed final deadline, is deemed to have failed the basic condition for admission to studies.
+(9) An applicant who fails to certify the required facts constituting a condition of admission to studies in due time or within the prescribed final deadline, fails a basic condition for admission to studies.

 Requirements for Foreigners Wishing to Study

 (1) Foreigners may be admitted to studies in a degree programme in Czech or a foreign language, if:

 a) their education has been recognised to fulfil the education required by the Act for admission to the given type of degree programme,